ballerina-platform/ballerina-dev-website/learn/why-ballerina/flexibly-typed.md

 ## Statically Typed and Structural

 Ballerina is a statically-typed language, which means type compatibility between the constructs is checked at compile-time.
-Statically-typed languages are generally more robust to changes and refactorings, easier to debug, and aids in creating better language tooling.
+Statically-typed languages are generally more robust to changes and refactorings, easier to debug, and aid in creating better language tooling.

  The type system of the Ballerina language is primarily structural with added support for nominal typing.
 This means that the type compatibility is identified by considering the structure of the value rather than just relying on the name of the type.
 This is different from languages like Java, C++, and C# that have nominal type systems in which it is bound by the name of the actual type.

 ### Shapes in Ballerina

-Types in Ballerina deal with an abstraction of values that don’t consider storage identity.
+Types in Ballerina deal with an abstraction of values that don't consider storage identity.
 This abstraction is called a shape.
-For simple types like int and boolean, there is no difference between a shape and a value because they don’t have a storage identity.
+For simple types like `int` and `boolean`, there is no difference between a shape and a value because they don't have a storage identity.
 To understand the concept of a shape, let’s look at the [`record` type](/learn/by-example/records.html) in Ballerina.
 Because records have storage identity, a reference to the value is stored in the variable rather than storing the actual value.
 This is comparable to references in Java or pointers in C++.

 Here’s an example of a record that stores the state of a door: